8 Things Teachers Need if We Want To Save Education in 2024

 Solution: Come together to support education

 Some issues, like book bans or parent rants about pedagogy, are not for individual teachers to fight.
 In that case, schools can partner with larger advocacy organizations like the ACLU to fight book bans.
-And, school leaders can draft and enforce district-level policies that support teachers’ autonomy and decision making, like Illinois leaders who banned book bans.
+And school leaders can draft and enforce district-level policies that support teachers’ autonomy and decision-making, like Illinois leaders who banned book bans.

-In 2022-2023, teachers made $3,644 less than they did ten years before.
+In 2022-2023, teachers made an average of $3,644 less than they did 10 years before.
 We can’t pay teachers less and expect more.

 Solution: Raise teacher salaries